orcakataanonimyzer/f4b8396c-df05-11e9-9cc0-8e0b6a968b0c/README.md

 4. Finally, you can type `npm test` to start testing the modules/classes with jest

 You should now be able to view the test results in the terminal.

+# Notes

+You may notice, I have created 2 `write()` methods, `write` and `writeFaster`.
+The purpose of `writeFaster` is to optimize writing strings that are thousands of characters long, and have repeated patterns such as all whitespace char, or all lowercase char, or all uppercase char.
+The process of running and testing this `write` method can be demanding so I decided to create 2 different `write` methods, and commented out the test file of `writeFaster`.
+Feel free to uncomment it out and run it if you would like.